danielgogozan/popcorn-app/README.md

 # popcorn-app

 Popcorn App is a basic android mobile application fetching movies from TMDB (https://www.themoviedb.org/).
-The user is able to view trending movies or search by them by name.
+The user is able to view trending movies or search movies by name.

 ![App flow](https://i.ibb.co/smvrhJV/image-2.png)